Fonds de solidarité FTQ

-Headquartered in Montréal, the Fonds de solidarité FTQ has a network of independent organizations that includes 16 Fonds régionaux de solidarité FTQ [regional solidarity funds], 16 Fonds locaux de solidarité FTQ [local solidarity funds] and the Fonds immobilier de solidarité FTQ [real estate solidarity fund].
-Its investment network also includes 77 specialty funds.

 Constituting act

 The Fonds de solidarité FTQ was constituted on June 23, 1983 by an act of the Québec National Assembly, then headed by the René Lévesque government.
 The initial capital came from workers affiliated to FTQ that was complemented by provincial and federal governments.

-60% rule

-In keeping with its mission, the Fonds makes investments in all types of businesses, with or without a guarantee.
-However, in any given year, the proportion of unsecured investments in eligible companies must represent, on average, at least 60% of its average net assets of the previous year.

 Business financing

 For the last 5 years, the Fonds had invested an average of $771 million per year in Québec companies.
 It is a partner, either directly or through one of its network members, in over 2,839 Québec companies.

-The only development capital organization with sector expertise, the Fonds invests in the most important sectors of the Québec economy.

-Sector expertise

-The Fonds de solidarité FTQ specializes in 25 sectors of the Québec economy: